Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 In the commercial world, sales cover a broad spectrum, and to ensure you meet your targets while cementing growth, collecting the right intelligence is essential.

-This KPI report example offers an ideal overview of the progress of your sales department, drilling down on sales KPIs such as sales growth, sales targets, ARPU, CAC, and CLV.
+This KPI report format offers an ideal overview of the progress of your sales department, drilling down on sales KPIs such as sales growth, sales targets, ARPU, CAC, and CLV.

 **click to enlarge**

-Here it’s possible to take an overall glance at your sales performance or analyze specific pockets of information to your advantage, increasing metrics like CLV and average revenue per unit as a result.
+Here it’s possible to take an overall glance at your sales performance or analyze specific pockets of intel to your advantage, increasing metrics like CLV and average revenue per unit as a result.

 KPIs used: